 1859 - Rev. Samuel John Mills Merwin resigns

-1860 - Rev. Charles E. Lindsley installed as 2nd Pastor and land for the Parsonage was purchased
+1860 - Rev. Charles E. Lindsley installed as 2nd Senior Minister and land for the Parsonage was purchased

 1861 - New Parsonage occupied